imsiddharth/demoCypress/ReadMe.md

     npm test

+### Reporting with Allure Support

+To generate report:

+    npm run report

 ### Run Single feature, or test
 During test development you may wish to execute a single test or spec.
 This should not be handled via the package.json.
 It should be done so via commandline.